-Note: Realtime GI can’t bake static ambient occlusionA method to approximate how much ambient light (light not coming from a specific direction) can hit a point on a surface.
-See in Glossary, so it’s not included.
+Note: Realtime GI can’t bake static ambient occlusionA method to approximate how much ambient lighting (lighting not coming from a specific direction) can hit a point on a surface.
+More info See in Glossary, so it’s not included.

 Basic real-time lighting and ambient (with no Realtime GI or Baked GI)